-Many businesses recognize that cyber security is a growing threat and they prioritize it.
+Many businesses recognize that cybersecurity is a growing threat and they prioritize it.
 They update software regularly, maintain their infrastructure and implement security measures to help thwart malicious attacks.
 They set up password protection access to computers, software, and apps so only those authorized can get access.
-The have their employees regularly change passwords.
+They have their employees regularly change passwords.
 But is everything that they do enough?

 With more companies wanting to use unique passwords, it’s hard to continuously memorize them.
 Then there are the changes.
 With each request to change a password, it is estimated that a slight revision to the previous password causes the new password to become weaker.
 In addition, users get frustrated because it’s not easy coming up with new passwords every couple of months.
 The result is that the password becomes more predictable.

 As an added authentication method, companies may add security questions.
 With everything on the internet, how safe are these questions?
 Do you really think a cybercriminal won’t be able to get your mother’s maiden name, zip code, or even the name of where you went to Middle School?

 Based on a Microsoft user study to measure the reliability and security of the questions, acquaintances guess the correct answer 17% of the time, and 13% of the answers can be guessed within 5 attempts using the most popular answers.
 Even dynamic questions, such as asking about the last payment amount, can be guessed.
 There is a large margin of error allowed for these questions and if the amount is consistent every month or within the vicinity of where you live, it is easier to guess.

 The truth is one of the main reasons for gaps in your cybersecurity is executive support.
 Awareness and education are significant when it comes to being prepared for a cyber attack.
 There is no longer the thought of whether your business will be attacked, but when.